NicolasGraph/oui_player/README.md

 ## Uninstall

-1. Check the box on the left of the plugin row under the "Admin > Plugins":?event=plugin.
+1. Check the box on the left of the plugin row under the *Admin > Plugins*.
 1. open the select list at the bottom of the plugins tables and choose _Delete_.
 1. confirm the plugin deletion.